 No personal identifying information is collected.
 All the researcher will see is a 16 digit respondent id that looks like this: 50010-1234567890.

 - Live in the US

 - NOT currently be on a disease modifying MS treatment.

 - If you were previously on MS treatment but discontinued it or had never been on MS treatment then you qualify.

 - If you are newly diagnosed but have not yet received your prescription, then you will NOT qualify.
 This research is focused on discontinued treaters and never been treated patients and not newly diagnosed patients.

 If you have questions or issues with participating, then please email FACP at firstname.lastname@example.org

-About the Northern California Chapter of the National Multiple Sclerosis (MS) Society
+About the Southern California & Nevada Chapter of the National Multiple Sclerosis (MS) Society

-The Northern California Chapter of the National MS Society was chartered in 1954 and provides comprehensive programs, services and advocacy to assist and empower the more than 84,000 people who are affected by MS annually.
-The chapter is also a driving force of research for the prevention, treatment and cure of MS and contributes funds to support 350 National MS Society research projects worldwide – including almost $12 million in critical MS research initiatives locally at J. David Gladstone Institutes, UCSF, Stanford, UC Davis and UC Berkeley.
-The Chapter has offices in San Francisco, Sacramento, Central Valley and Silicon Valley.
+The Southern California & Nevada Chapter of the National MS Society provides comprehensive programs and advocacy to assist and empower the more than 20,000 individuals residing in Southern and Central California and Nevada who are affected by MS annually.
+The Southern California & Nevada Chapter is also a driving force of research for the prevention, treatment and cure of MS and contributes funds to support 350 National MS Society research projects worldwide.
+The Chapter has offices in Bakersfield, Fresno, Las Vegas, Los Angeles, Ontario, Reno and Santa Barbara.